Configure your backend database for PowerSync, including permissions and replication settings.

 You can view which collections have the option enabled using:

-If you need to use private endpoints with MongoDB Atlas, see Private Endpoints.
+If you need to use private endpoints with MongoDB Atlas, see Private Endpoints (AWS only).

-For more information on migrating from Atlas Device Sync to PowerSync, see our migration guide and this post on our blog.
+For more information on migrating from Atlas Device Sync to PowerSync, see our migration guide.

 This section is a work in progress.
 More details for MySQL connections are coming soon.
 In the meantime, ask on our Discord server if you have any questions.